yorktronic/pllel/README.md

-# Processing ETC blockchain data to clean JSON and CSV
+# Processing ETC blockchain JSON into cleaner JSON and CSV